In Depth Baby Product Reviews Led by a Pediatrician

 Running Test Score

-Our running test score is arguably the most subjective test, incorporating the tester and user experience running with the strollers.
+Our running test score is arguably the most subjective test.
+It incorporates the tester's and user's experience running with the strollers.
 Results are based on a comparative analysis of running at least 5 miles with each stroller.

 Testers recorded thoughts and gut feelings about each stroller and the experience.
 Is the stroller hard to push, bouncy on the downhill, or pulling to the side?
 Is the handlebar hard to hold, or is the handbrake hard to use?
 This sub-metric is meant to capture the experience of actual running.